David Spade Posts Heart-Wrenching Note Remembering Sister-In-Law Kate Spade, Says ‘It’s A Rough World’

 Taking to Twitter, Spade posted a picture of Kate smiling at his book signing and a message to others who might be feeling depressed.

-‘Katy at my book signing.
+“Katy at my book signing.
 I love this pic of her So pretty,” the actor wrote.
 “I dont think everyone knew how f***ing funny she was… Its a rough world out there people.
 Try to hang on”

 Kate Spade’s immediate family had released a statement earlier in the evening mourning her passing.
 In the statement, issued to the New York Daily News, the family asked for privacy in their difficult time.